 Environmental Health Careers: What They Are and How to Start

 Careers in environmental health involve studying the environment, how it affects humans, and taking the necessary steps to help prevent disease and other health issues.
 Those steps could include identifying asthma triggers, solving a water pollution crisis, or working to stop a worldwide health crisis.
-It’s an exciting career field in which you can make a real difference.
-This article outlines what you might do as an environmental health practitioner (EHP), how to become one, what salary you might expect, and more.
+It’s an exciting and dynamic career field where you can make a real difference.
+Discover the day-to-day role of an environmental health practitioner (EHP), how to become one, the salary you might expect, and more.

 Environmental health incorporates all the external forces that impact human health, including air, food, water, and hazardous materials.
-Poor environments often lead to poor health for the people in them, which is why environmental health practitioners are vital to public health.
+Poor environments often lead to poor health for those in them, which is why environmental health practitioners are vital to public health.

 Several topics fall under the scope of environmental health.
 Some of the more prominent ones include: